dabhunt/krita-certified-human-made/krita-plugin/INSTALLATION.md

 1. Open Krita
 2. Go to **Tools** → **Scripts** → **Scripter**
 3. Keep the Scripter console open while using Krita
-4. All debug messages (prefixed with "CHM Verifier:") will appear here
+4. All debug messages (prefixed with "CHM:") will appear here

 You can also check Krita's log file:
 ```bash